CiscoMerchan/Todo_List__with_Reactjs/README.md

     -Creating of a container where the input and display list      component will be display
     - These elements are created in App.js and styled in App.css

     Create a new folder in 'src' named component.
+In this folder will be the components files.

-In this folder will be the components files
+    Create a new folder in 'src' named componentStyleSheet.
+In this folder will be the style files of the components.

 ## 3. Input Componet
     - File name TodoList.jsx
+    - Create function component TodoList
+    - Export component to App.js
+    - Create style for TodoList component in componentStyleSheet as TodoList.css
     - To render icon 'X' it will use react-incons package